ECAM-Brussels/ArduinoProgramming/README.md

 ## Code Examples

 - Accelerometer: a monitor to retrieve x, y and z-axis values from an accelerometer.
+- Sonar: a system measuring the distance to the nearest obstacle.
 - Traffic Light: a three-LED system simulating a classical traffic light.

 ## Contributors